-Examples of load-bearing parts are wire rope, sheaves, hooks, hook blocks, and hoist drum pawls.

-The next example screen shows a boom dog, used to prevent unwanted rotation of a boom or hoist drum.
+Examples of load-bearing parts are wire rope, sheaves, hooks, hook blocks, hoist drum pawls, and a boom dog used to prevent unwanted rotation of a boom or hoist drum.

 Carrier Frame Structures

 The carrier frame provides a working base for the upper works of the crane.
 The tires, wheels, and axles support the carrier frame for transporting and for lifting loads on rubber.
 Outriggers, stabilizers, and locking devices provide support for on-outrigger operations.
 Failure of any one of these components or systems can cause the load to drop or cause uncontrolled movement of the load.
 These are critical components that must be carefully checked before operations or testing.